BEST White Chocolate Raspberry Cheesecake (No-Crack Recipe)

 • Place the cheesecake-filled springform pan in a roasting pan that has an inch or so of water in the bottom.

-• Place the whole pan into the oven, and bake at 325° for about 1 hour and 20 minutes or until the cheesecake is cooked through.*
+• Place the whole pan into the oven, and bake at 325°F for about 1 hour and 20 minutes or until the cheesecake is cooked through.
+It should be firm around the edges and slightly jiggly in the center.

-• Leave the cheesecake in the oven, and turn the oven off.
+• Once it's fully cooked, leave the cheesecake in the oven, and turn the oven off.
 Allow it to cool in the oven, with the oven door open, for about 30 to 45 minutes.
 You want a slow cooling process, in order to avoid cracks.

 • Now you can remove your cheesecake from the oven and allow it to cool completely.

-• Once your cheesecake has completely cooled at room temperature, cover and place it in the refrigerator, and allow it to chill overnight.
+• Once your cheesecake has completely cooled at room temperature, cover with plastic wrap or aluminum foil, and place it in the refrigerator to chill overnight.

-• Sprinkle the chocolate over the entire top of the cheesecake.
+• Once fully chilled, shave or curl the white chocolate with a vegetable peeler, and then sprinkle the chocolate over the entire top of the cheesecake.

-• Add small swirls of whipped cream all around the edge of the cheesecake.
+• Use the decorating bag with the large decorating tip to add small swirls of whipped cream all around the edge of the cheesecake.*

 Notes